 We may limit group numbers as we want to make sure every member is able to read and get feedback on their work on a regular basis.

-Meetings happen every other Wednesday between 7.30pm and 9.30pm at Farnborough Community Centre with a break between Christmas and New Year.
+Meetings happen every other Wednesday between 7.30pm and 10.00pm at the Aldershot Military Museum with a break between Christmas and New Year.

 At these meetings each member feeds back on the things they’ve been working on, along with any achievements.